dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02-metadata-enrichment/index.md

   - Primary grail tag = false
   - Target = `dt.security_context`

 All of these steps are required in order to add additional topology enrichment for K8s.
-In order for the rule to work, we need to keep in mind 3 things:
+In order for the rule to work, we need to keep in mind 2 things:
-- New rules may take up to 45 minutes to become effective.
+- After creating or modifying rules, allow up to 45 minutes for the changes to take effect
-- After the rules are applied, pod restarts are required to ensure the changes take effect.
+- Once this time has passed, restart your pods

 Please SSH into your VM and restart all pods.
 You can use this command - `kubectl rollout restart deployment -n easytrade`